will62794/will62794.github.io/_drafts/2026-03-03-canonical-dist-protocols.markdown

     /\ UNCHANGED <<currentTerm, votedFor, candidateVars, logVars, msgs>> /\ BroadcastUniversalMsg(i)
 </pre>
-where the action is parameterized on a message `m` whose fields exactly match the state variables on a local node.
+where each action is parameterized on a message `m` whose fields exactly match the state variables on a local node.

 We can do this similarly for the core log replication related actions: